Waves never stop, and you can ride only one at a time.

 Even worse, recent brain research shows that multitasking makes you stupid as well as slow, while increasing stress and accelerating aging.

 Working on many things at once gives the illusion that things are going faster and plays on management desire for efficiency of the individual worker.
-Yet this increases the number of defects that must be fixed and tested later, escalates development costs and slips release dates.
+Yet this increases the number of defects that the team must fix and test later, escalates development costs and slips release dates.

+The team can divide work across subgroups, but each subgroup can work autonomously only to the degree that the work items are mutually independent.
+Items tend to be mutually coupled in a complex system, and dealing with these dependencies can block progress and add delay, though circular dependencies are rarely necessary when ordering work items.
 Developers often want to work independently to avoid stepping on each other’s code, a symptom of a dysfunctional team with poor process and engineering practices.
-At Google it was solved by implementing a daily meeting and swarming to get things Done.
+Google solved this problem by implementing a daily meeting and swarming to get things Done. .

 Focus maximum team effort on one item in the Product Backlog and get it done as soon as possible.
 Whoever takes this item is Captain of the team.
 Everyone must help the Captain if they can and no one can interrupt the Captain.
 As soon as the Captain is Done, whoever takes responsibility for the next priority backlog item is Captain.